33 Things to Do in Tijuana, Mexico + Local Info

 8. Eat Your Heart Out at Telefonica Gastro Park

-Located a little bit outside of the business of downtown, The Telefoníca Gastro Park is where all the hipsters and young people – local and tourist alike! – Go to grab a drink and some food.
+Located a little bit outside of the busyness of downtown Tijuana, The Telefoníca Gastro Park is where all the “hipsters” and young people hang out– locals and tourists alike! – Go to grab a drink and some food.

 This is a food truck park with tons of local and delicious food options and more craft beer than you could ever imagine!